Solano College Library

 Print cards no longer work for printing in the library.

 Photocopiers, Scanner and FAX machines

-The library has a photocopy machine available for student use.
-Copies are 10¢ per page; please note that your print card does not work with the photocopy machine.
+The library has a photocopy machine available for student use; copies and scans are 10¢ per page.

 The library does not have a FAX machine available for use.